 Big deal you say, the bullet is already downrange, so who cares?
 Turkey neck long enough and it will become part of the shooting process.
 You'll start to ingrain the neck, shoulder and arm movement into your shooting.
 Before you know it you've taught yourself to flinch.

-Firing a handgun with consistent accuracy takes a determined physical and mental effort on your part.
+Add It Up Firing a handgun with consistent accuracy takes a determined physical and mental effort on your part.
 No one is born a good shooter.
 Shooting well breaks down to about 10 percent physical and 90 percent mental.
 In today's fast-food, instant gratification, over-stimulated world, disciplining your mind can be the most difficult part of all.